Cascade Union Layout

 • The layout is designed as a 3 tier layout with helixes connecting the tiers.

-• The lowest tier, which has been designed to represent trackage through the Canadian provinces of Alberta and British Columbia down to the US border, has most of the scenery in place.
+• The lowest tier, which has been designed to represent trackage through the Canadian provinces of Alberta and British Columbia down to the US border, has all of the scenery in place.
 A helix between the two tiers represents the line between the border and Spokane.

 • Two branch lines, one of which is approximately 4 scale kilometres long, servicing 4 separate yards has also been built on the middle tier.
 All the yards have most of the scenery completed.